clemsos/old-website/cv.md

   year="2008"
   img="HumbleStories.jpg"
-  description="Creation and development of Humble Stories.com, an experimental social geo-localized network using data visualization and 2D barcode data collection to relate the daily life in the artistic village of Songzhuang in Beijng, China.
-Dataviz UX/UI (Flash), script/db (PHP/MySQL), geo-localization, 2D barcode integration."
+  description="Creation and development of Humble Stories.com, an experimental social geo-localized network using data visualization and 2D barcode data collection to relate the daily life in the artistic village of Songzhuang in Beijng, China."
 %}

 </div>